 Engaging AI speakers structure content around audience pain points rather than technological features.
 Instead of explaining how neural networks function, they demonstrate how neural networks solve specific problems their audience faces daily.
 This approach requires speakers to research industry contexts, regulatory environments, and operational constraints alongside AI developments.

 The best AI speakers understand the economics of their audience's decision-making.
-When addressing healthcare executives at HIMSS, effective speakers discuss AI implementation costs, ROI timelines, and compliance requirements.
+When addressing healthcare executives at HIMSS, effective speakers discuss AI implementation costs, realistic ROI timelines, and compliance requirements.
 For retail leaders at NRF, they focus on customer experience improvements and operational efficiency gains rather than algorithmic sophistication.

 The Framework Top AI Speakers Use to Connect Technical Content with Business Reality